Landscaping ProjectsLaying Paving Slabs on Soil – How-to Guide

 Adding a concrete layer over the gravel afterwards is more of a complicated task, requiring a professional approach.
 So, when you want to build the patio by yourself, adding sharp sand is a great alternative because it’s easier and the sand works just as well.
 Not only is it capable to hold firm cement such as the paving slabs, but it also lets the water go beneath, so it doesn’t flood the patio.
 Lay just as much sand as it’s necessary to fill the difference between the turf level and the thickness of your flags.
 Again, make sure there is a gradual slope, and the layer is completely flat on the surface.
 Let no loose sections left in the sand.

 It’s finally time to lay the patio.
 Make sure to arrange the paving slabs according to the initial plan.
 If you change the pattern now, the slabs are unlikely to fit.
+Some of the paving slabs would need to be cut as well, again to fit better.
+How you do it, either with a chisel and hammer or a power tool, is up to you.

 Start from the corner by placing the first paving slab 15mm deep.
 No matter what type of paving slabs you have, place them 15mm firmly into the sand.
 When arranging the pavers, leave a gap of 1-15mm between them.
 Try to kneel on the sand instead of the slabs already laid out.
 Otherwise, there’s a risk the pavers go too deep and your patio becomes uneven because of the pressure.